 #2.
 Physical Distancing at Universal

-Guests are distances from other parties on rides and in the queues.
+Guests are distanced from other parties on rides and in the queues.
 The only place where I noticed people being pushed together were some exits.

 #3.
 Cleaning and sanitizing at Universal